dabulla/requirecpp/README.md

 # requirecpp

-A framework that solves the chicken egg problem:
+A framework that solves the chicken egg problem.

 Chicken:
 ```cpp